-Be aware that some headline charges are not indicative of total costs and it is important to research fees thoroughly to make sure you understand any additional costs you may personally incur.
+Remember that headline charges are not indicative of total costs.
+Therefore, it’s vital to research fees thoroughly and ensure you understand additional costs that may apply.

-Even after charges, an investment ISA is likely to produce better returns than a Cash ISA over the long term.
-Of course, it’s important to understand that investing in funds and stocks is much higher risk than keeping your money in cash, as its value will move up and down, and it is possible to lose money.
+Investing in funds and stocks is much higher risk than keeping your money in cash, as its value will move up and down.
+It’s also possible to lose money.

-This short-term volatility is one very good reason why a longer time frame is usually recommended for these types of investments.
+This short-term volatility is a reason why a longer time frame is usually recommended for these types of investments.

 Learn more: Understanding investment risk

-If you do opt for cash, picking a Cash ISA product can be fairly simple.
+Choosing a cash ISA is simple.
 The main considerations are interest rate paid, length of time the interest rate is valid, and whether you want instant access or are willing to tie up your money for a fixed period of time.

-Selecting investments for a Stocks & Shares ISA is tougher.
-If you’re considering funds, there are more than 3,000 available in the UK – which is why we started FundCalibre and our Elite Ratings for funds.
+If you’re considering funds, there are thousands available in the UK – which is why we started FundCalibre and our Elite Ratings for funds.

-Our experienced research team analyses the funds that are widely available to UK retail investors and identifies those which they believe have the most skillful managers.
+Our experienced research team analyses the funds that are widely available to UK retail investors and identifies those which they believe have the most skilled managers.

 If you require individual investment guidance you should seek expert advice.